ajangi/laravel-crypt-model/README.md

 #### 2- Preparing your models

-On each model that needs a hashed prefixed attribute, you should use the use LaravelCryptModel\Models\Concerns\HasHashedPrefixedAttributes trait.
+On each model that needs a hashed prefixed attribute, you should use the LaravelCryptModel\Models\Concerns\HasHashedPrefixedAttributes trait.
 ```php
 <?php